graciellehigino/ms_range_interactions/manuscript.md

 We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
-We thank the editor and reviewer for their thoughtful comments, which considerably improved this manuscript.
+We thank the editor and reviewers for their thoughtful comments, which considerably improved this manuscript.

 # References